miman/arduino-serial-comm/README.md

 A Java base library for communicating with an Arduino over serial communication

+## So when should I use this

+When you have done your really cool ;-) Arduino project which sends data back over a serial connection to your compouter that you want to handle in a Java program.

+Read the Library Usage chapter below on how this library is used.

 # Serial Library installation

 For this to work you must first install the OS specific files (ex. a DLL for windows) for RXTX.